Chief of Staff and Vice President for Communication

 As Vice President for Communication, Wright directs the university’s strategic communication efforts.
 She supervises the Office of Communication and Marketing, which employs 24 full-time staff members (five direct reports) and encompasses Crisis Communication, Internal Communication/News, Media Relations, Marketing, Advertising, Web, Social Media, Video, Print and Digital Design, Print Shop, Mail Services, and Alumni Communication (New Paltz Magazine and alumni e-newsletter).
 She is responsible for the President’s Office and Communication and Marketing budgets and co-manages an institutional marketing initiatives budget.
 In her role, she manages implementation of the university’s brand identity across campus.
-She served on the Brand Marketing Task Force with the Vice President for Enrollment Management and two outside higher education marketing companies to research, create, and launch a new brand identity for the College in 2010.
-She co-chairs the Marketing Council, a coordinating group with representatives from departments across campus that perform marketing and outreach activities for the College.
-The Marketing Council is a vehicle to achieve an integrated marketing approach to the college’s communications.
-She also has been instrumental in shaping the College’s emergency communication procedures.
+She helped lead the Brand Marketing Task Force with the Vice President for Enrollment Management and two outside higher education marketing companies to research, create, and launch a new brand identity for the university in 2010.
+The centralized Office of Communication & Marketing supports the institution’s recruitment, retention, fundraising, awareness building and reputational management activities.

 Prior to arriving at New Paltz, Wright served as a faculty member teaching public relations and journalism at Wartburg College in Waverly, Iowa, for three years (1993-96) also serving as faculty adviser to the student newspaper and yearbook.
 Her professional experience includes two years (1987-89) working in public relations for an international nonprofit organization in Geneva, Switzerland, where she wrote and edited print materials for distribution to internal and external audiences in both German and English.
 She also worked as a staff writer for The (Middletown, New York) Times Herald-Record (1990-94), a 90,000-circulation daily newspaper in the Hudson Valley, where she covered municipal government, education (including the U.S. Military Academy at West Point and the Newburgh School District, the ninth-largest in New York State), business and police beats, and served as a part-time copy editor, editing stories, writing headlines, selecting wire service copy and proofing pages (1995-1999).